 2016: Farmers Market University Created- Addresses need for more farmers markets in Texas and increasing healthy food access.
 Curriculum developed to start, enhance or sustain farmers markets.
 FMU provides technical assistance and research.

 2016: Operation Screen Texas Created-Addresses need to screen all individuals and families for food insecurity in healthcare and non-healthcare settings statewide using a screening tool and single pathway referral method.

 FIND A REGIONAL CONFERENCE

 HFT is governed by a Board of Directors and seeks input and advisement from a steering committee of the community.
-Currently, these organizations are: United Healthcare, Houston Food Bank, University of Texas Medical Branch (UTMB), Harris County Community Services, Houston Independent School District, I2Finstitute for Holistic Living, University of Houston-TORC and Baylor University-Texas Hunger Initiative.
+Currently, these organizations are: United Healthcare, Memorial Hermann, City of Houston, Harris County Community Services, Houston Independent School District, I2Finstitute for Holistic Living, University of Houston, Life Houston, Area Agency on Aging and Northwest Assistance Ministries.